 Shift to 10-way Visibility Initiative

-The 10-Way Visibility Initiative is the Department of County Human Services’s framework that guides how race and ethnicity data is collected.
+The 10-Way Visibility Initiative is the Department of County Human Services’ framework that guides how race and ethnicity data is collected.
 Two of the key principles of this framework are that community members are able to self-identify and that they are able to select multiple identities.
 The Initiative includes 9 race and ethnicity categories, including a decline to state category, that were established in collaboration with community partners and reflect the communities that currently makeup Multnomah County.

 Population Tables